 Transitional support is specifically designed to help the lower-earning spouse pursue an education or training program in order to enter (or reenter) the workforce.

 Compensatory support is appropriate in cases where one spouse has significantly contributed to the other spouse’s education or earning capacity.

-Spousal maintenance is regular payments that allow the spouse to continue to enjoy a standard of living similar to the one they had during the marriage.
+Spousal maintenance consists of regular payments that allow the spouse to continue to enjoy a standard of living similar to the one they had during the marriage.

 Get Started Receiving Help About Spousal Support Today